mui/material-ui/docs/src/pages/components/text-fields/text-fields-pt.md

 ### Decoração de inputs

 A forma principal é utilizando um `InputAdornment`.
-Estes podem ser usados para adicionar um prefixo, sufixo ou uma ação para uma entrada.
+This can be used to add a prefix, a suffix or an action to an input.
 Por exemplo, você pode usar um botão com ícone para ocultar ou revelar a senha.

 {{"demo": "pages/components/text-fields/InputAdornments.js"}}